Hypnotically Unsettling Song a Darkly Fascinating Terror

 There’s not really a lot more to it.
 The film revolves entirely around these two characters, Gavin allowing the pair’s time together to evolve and mutate alongside the ritual’s increasingly twisted and ugly progressions, insight into why they’re both in the house determined to see things to the end coming gradually and not all at once.
 The director’s way of revealing information is eerily effective, an aura of dread seeping into the very foundation of the narrative, allowing for just the thought of things going wrong to be enough to send chills up even the stoutest spine.

-What’s interesting is that the movie isn’t interested in engaging in easy jump scares or typical horror theatrics.
+What’s fascinating is that the movie isn’t interested in engaging in easy jump scares or typical horror theatrics.
 While the supernatural elements are never in doubt, they’re only part of the emotional equation.
 Gavin examines grief in an enthrallingly antagonist manner, Sophia’s hardened heart not so much looking for solace as it is longing for retribution.
 This dynamic is juxtaposed against the steadfast resilience put forth by Joseph, his reticence to spending time with this woman he initially views as a selfishly privileged elite used to getting what she wants giving way to a form of protective understanding that’s developed over the ritual’s painful trivialities and exhausting requirements.

 It’s the banal intricacies of what it is they are doing that slowly becomes one of the more fascinating elements of the story.
 Gavin spends a lot of time dwelling on all of the ritual’s minutia, allowing for its ponderous necessities to help Sophia and Joseph break through their distaste for one another and produce a connection that’s uncomfortably pure and potentially much more long-lasting if things work out as they want them to.
 When the pair finally open up to one another, when they let go of the elements poisoning their souls, the emotional floodgates are unlocked, the catharsis of these revelations warily sitting alongside the perilous realities of the ritual’s supernatural ramifications.